mhurk/marathon/README.md

 # Marathon Simulation
 Simulation of distribution of runners on a marathon course.
+Simulated for full and half marathon only, not for other distances like 1/4 marathon or business run.

 - Uses start waves, total number of runners equally distributed over waves.
 - Normal distribution or gamma distribution is okay to use, based on the 2017 marathon data. (see [distribution_identification.md](https://github.com/mhurk/marathon/blob/main/distribution_identification.md))